dizzib/rkeys/readme.md

 - [define chords and sequences](./site/example-app/command.yaml) with delays and auto-repeat
 - use the built-in [mixins](./site/ui/mixin) and [templates](./site/ui/template) to minimise your code
 - enhance with [LiveScript] and [Font Awesome][fa] icons
-- assign keys to switch between layouts
+- assign keys to dynamically switch layouts
 - context sensitivity - show/hide regions matching the active window title
 - simulate mouse buttons and run shell commands
 - add sound effects: server-side or (experimental) client-side
+- emit special characters using [compose-key sequences][ComposeKey]

 ## install